helldivers2fixes/HellbombScript/README.md

  1. **Open** PowerShell (no need to run as an Administrator)

     Note: For a few users, the script errors when running the **Get-NetFirewallRule** command-let (which only reads Firewall rules.
 No changes are made to the firewall).
-If this happens, you may need to run PowerShell as Administrator (Before opening POwerShell, right-click it and click "Run as Administrator").
+If this happens, you may need to run PowerShell as Administrator (Before opening PowerShell, right-click it and click "Run as Administrator").
 This _shouldn't_ be the norm for most users, and should be avoided unless absolutley necessary.
  3. Click on [the Hell Bomb PowerShell Script](https://github.com/helldivers2fixes/HellbombScript/blob/main/Hellbomb%20Script.ps1)
  4. **Copy** entire script by clicking the copy button in the top right by the script